Currently Serving Broward County & Southern Florida Areas

 4. Reassess

 Once all of the remaining water has drained from your toilet, use the toilet brush to remove whatever clog there may still be in your toilet.
-With remaining clog removed, flush your toilet once more to check for any other clogs or if another plunge is necessary.
+With the remaining clog removed, flush your toilet once more to check for any other clogs or if another plunge is necessary.

 5. Clean Plunger